eddyerburgh/notes/docs/databases/parallel-execution.md

 ### Multiple granularity locking

-In **multiple granularity locking**, there is a lock hierarchy for different granularities of the DB. e.g., table, tuple, attribute.
+In **multiple granularity locking**, there is a lock hierarchy for different granularities of the DB. e.g. table, tuple, attribute.

 **Intention locks** allow a higher-level node to be locked in either shared or exclusive mode.
 If a node is in an intention mode, then explicit locking is being done at a lower level in the lock tree.